 Blue light is another problem that many people struggle with.
 Our computers and mobile phones emit blue light that can strain our eyes, cause fatigue, and even reduce our ability to get a good night’s sleep.

 Your Optometrist can treat the lenses of your computer glasses to filter out up to 50% of the bad blue light that comes from your screens.

 We recommend you check with an Optometrist if you’re interested in getting your computer glasses treated.
 This simple upgrade can greatly improve your quality of life.

-We recommend you book an eye exam with Dr. Barry Leonard to determine whether computer glasses are right for you.
+We recommend you book an eye exam with Dr. Barry Leonard in the San Fernando Valley to determine whether computer glasses are right for you.